I'm Just a Girl Who Can't Say D'oh: Production

-This episode was scheduled to air on April 28, 2019, but was moved to April 7, 2019 since The Incredible Lightness of Being a Baby was delayed to the next season after the show's producers decided to make a short film related to the episode titled Playdate with Destiny as well.
+This episode was scheduled to air on April 28, 2019, but was moved to April 7, 2019 since "The Incredible Lightness of Being a Baby" was delayed to the next season after the show's producers decided to make a short film related to the episode titled Playdate with Destiny as well.

-The closing credits for the episode uses a clip from the music video "White Wine Spritzer" by Okilly Dokilly.
+The closing credits for the episode uses a clip from the music video for the song "White Wine Spritzer" by Okilly Dokilly, a band where all members dress as Ned Flanders.
+The producers wanted to feature the video on the show after they watched it.
+The band received an email in February 2019 to ask for permission.
+Executive producer Al Jean had previously given approval on social media when the idea for the band was first released.

+Musician Josh Groban guest starred as Professor Frink's singing voice.
+Three of Groban's song were previously featured in the twentieth season episode "Lisa the Drama Queen."
+Actor John Lithgow appeared as himself.

 Reception

 Dennis Perkins from The A.V.
 Club gave the episode a C− stating, "Unfortunately, the resulting episode, 'I'm Just A Girl Who Can’t Say D'oh' is a listless, carelessly plotted outing, where character and narrative logic give way to plodding storytelling, a serious lack of jokes, and one of the least interesting (and yet vaguely irritating) B-plots in recent memory."

+Tony Sokol of Den of Geek gave the episode 3 out of 5 stars.
+He highlighted the theater parody but thought Homer being attracted to the teacher was not in character.

 "I'm Just a Girl Who Can't Say D'oh" scored a 0.7 rating with a 3 share and was watched by 1.61 million people.